Chris Cleary: College

 Cleary played college soccer at Boston College from 1998 to 2001 for Ed Kelly.
 He was a Big East All-Conference selection and Regional All-American his senior season and the recipient of the Tom McElroy Scholarship.
 Cleary started all but four games in his four seasons in Chestnut Hill, playing primarily as an outside winger.
 During his junior year, Boston College won the Big East tournament over Manfred Schellscheidt's Seton Hall University squad.
 Cleary finished his collegiate career ranking in Boston College's top 10 in both total points and assists.

 Professional

 After completing his collegiate career, Cleary moved to Germany where he signed with Second Division club Karlsruher SC.
-After two years on the books with KSC Cleary's agent, Bernd Wulffen, was in negotiations with Eintracht Frankfurt following a successful 4 day trial period, but communication between parties broke down for unknown reasons.
+After two years on the books with KSC Cleary's agent, Bernd Wulffen, was in negotiations with Eintracht Frankfurt following a successful 4 day trial period.
 As a result, in 2004, Cleary moved to England and signed a non-contract with Barnsley FC, but soon left for Worksop Town FC with Assistant Manager, Ronnie Glavin and four other players.
 Cleary was rumored to be making a move to Sheffield Wednesday F.C. or Doncaster Rovers F.C. after his performances in his team's FA Cup games.
 (Cleary managed six goals and one assist in three games).
 He retired in 2005 after suffering another ankle injury necessitating two major operations.
 He has since returned to the United States.